linna1998/Parallel-Decision-Tree-on-GPU/README.md

 [3]: Zhang, Huan, Si Si, and Cho-Jui Hsieh.
 "GPU-acceleration for Large-scale Tree Boosting." arXiv preprint arXiv:1706.08359 (2017).

 [4]: Jin, Ruoming, and Gagan Agrawal.
 "Communication and memory efficient parallel decision tree construction."
 Proceedings of the 2003 SIAM International Conference on Data Mining.
 Society for Industrial and Applied Mathematics, 2003.

+[5]: Chih-Chung Chang and Chih-Jen Lin, LIBSVM : a library for support vector machines.
+ACM Transactions on Intelligent Systems and Technology, 2:27:1--27:27, 2011.
+Software available at http://www.csie.ntu.edu.tw/~cjlin/libsvm.